 Before describing all the advantages of technology, it is worth considering the hyperconverged infrastructure definition.
 HCI is a distributed infrastructure platform that combines servers, networks, and storage with sophisticated software to produce adaptable key components that may improve existing infrastructure.

 The consistent building pieces required to establish a hyperconverged infrastructure can be acquired as a mix of electronic, electrical, and mechanical hardware or as virtual stacks.

 Such an infrastructure consists of standard components: servers running on the x86 architecture, software for creating, running, and managing virtual machines, and special software needed for management.

-The beauty of a hyperconverged data center is that if you need more processing power, you can easily scale the process.
+The beauty of a hyperconverged data centers is that if you need more processing power, you can easily scale the process.
 All you need to do is attach a few extra boxes, depending on how much you need to scale everything.
-Thus, each organization gets a great opportunity to improve the processing centers of HCI data.
+Thus, each organization gets a great opportunity to improve the processing centres of HCI data.